 Parish: Capel

 Settlement: Remote from a settlement centre

 Gross area (ha): 1.28

 Developable area (ha): 1.20

 Site type: Predominantly PDL in rural area

 Potential site use: Site has been assessed for development potential, notably for residential use.

 Potential yield if residential: 36

-Issues to consider: Green Belt considerations; AONB (2 component parts);

-Ecological interest; notable feature/designation; Potential drainage considerations; Highway Matters; Heritage matters (adjacent to listed building);

-ALC: Grade 3
+Issues to consider: Ecology: Ancient Woodland; AONB Component Part: Ancient Woodland, Water Courses, Historic Field Boundaries; MGB; AONB; HLC Period: Late 20th century, Early modern; APA: General background archaeological potential;

-Site Description: This site includes a terrace of cottages and associated structures in the middle of the site, as well as grass parcels of land on either side of the dwellings.
+ALC: GRADE 3; LCA: Forested Plateau; Potential drainage considerations; Highway Matters; Heritage: adjacent to Listed Building Site Description: This site includes a terrace of cottages and associated structures in the middle of the site, as well as grass parcels of land on either side of the dwellings.
 The parcel is adjoined by Goldsmid Hall, residential properties and other fields.
 The boundaries of the parcel comprise wire fencing, trees, hedging and domestic boundaries within the site.
 There are trees within the site.
 Devils Gill (a stream) runs through part of the site and adjacent to the southern parcel of the site.
 This is adjacent to the Goldsmid Hall car park and has a frontage with Tudeley Lane.
 There are Public Rights of Way located north west of this parcel.
 This parcel of the site is flat.
 The parcel is quite exposed from the Goldsmid car park and Tudeley Lane and it is enclosed to the south.

-Suitability: Unsuitable: see reason below

-Availability: Available

-- Single ownership

-Achievability: N/A

-Sustainability Assessment: Air quality is given a mixed score.
-There is a high risk to deterioration of local air quality.
-Traffic will increase substantially and movement of vehicles into Royal Tunbridge Wells via the A26 (existing AQMA) is realistic.
-Likewise, a worsening of the AQMA on Tonbridge High Street must be considered (cross boundary impacts).
-Conversely, the new settlement will be designed to discourage private car use with active and shared transport given priority.
-This will bring large benefits.
-Generally, biodiversity constraints are limited.
-There is no risk the Ashdown Forest and the site is not within an SSSI Impact Risk Zone.
-Scores are applied to reflect the constraints in the south (LWS and ancient woodland).
-The business score is positive and reflects the number of new customers that could support existing businesses.
-Provision of new business space is likely to be significant.
+Suitability: The site is remote from the settlement centre and is likely to be unsustainable in this context.
+It has been considered in the context of the Tudeley new settlement reasonable alternative (Option 3) which is not considered suitable for allocation (See SHELAA Sheet for this Option).
+Availability: Available Single ownership Achievability: N/A Sustainability This site forms SA Reasonable Alternative Option 3 i.e. not Assessment: intended for allocation.
+Traffic would increase substantially and movement of vehicles into the AQMAs in Royal Tunbridge Wells and Tonbridge is likely.
+Conversely, master planning would ensure the new settlement is designed to discourage private car use with active and shared transport options given priority.
+This would bring large benefits.
+A mixed score for air quality is applied.
+Biodiversity constraints such as designated sites exist in the south (ancient woodland and local wildlife sites).
+Undesignated habitat such as hedgerows and ponds are likely to be impacted, although a strong commitment to net gains would lessen impacts in the long term.
+Business scores positively, reflecting the number of new customers that could support existing businesses and the likely significant provision of new business space.
 However, this is offset by losses to the rural economy from developing upon agricultural fields.
-For this reason, the positive score does not reach the maximum.
 The climate change score reflects the increase in energy and fuel demands created by the new development with consideration of the fact that a master planning approach is more likely to implement adaptation measures and support alternative fuels.
 Deprivation scores positively to reflect the substantial regeneration benefit.

-However, maximum scores cannot be applied as the proposals are unlikely to address existing problems of fuel poverty.
-All new educational pressures created are expected to be met by provision of new or extended schools.
-Adult education facilities are not considered, and it is expected that Royal Tunbridge Wells will continue to meet this demand.
-Capel is not a key ward for a focus on employment.
-However, it will benefit from new employment space and job creation, which
+New educational pressures are expected to be met by provision of new or extended schools.
+Adult education facilities are not considered, and it is expected that Royal Tunbridge Wells would continue to meet this demand.